The Condition of Colorado’s Forests

 Several issues and influences contribute to the current condition of Colorado’s forest resources.
 Those of primary concern are: trends in forest cover change, insect and disease cycles, expansion of the wildland-urban interface and watershed health.

-Declining forest health and extended wildfire seasons linked to climate change are pressing issues in Colorado.
-Forest fragmentation and development also are detrimental to the state's forests.
-Additionally, decades of fire suppression have left a legacy of unnaturally dense forests in some areas.
-This has increased the need to invest in programs that help protect lives, property and vulnerable resources from potentially catastrophic wildfires that result from accumulated fuel build-ups.
+The decline in forest health and increased length of wildfire seasons linked to climate change are pressing issues in Colorado.
+Forest fragmentation and development also are detrimental to the state’s forests.
+Additionally, decades of fire suppression have left a legacy of unnaturally dense forests and high fuel buildups in some areas increasing the need to invest in programs that help protect lives, property and vulnerable resources from potentially catastrophic wildfires.

 Because much of Colorado’s forest lands are old and unmanaged, they are prone to insect and disease epidemics, and wildfires.
 Although Colorado’s forests are disturbance-driven and should naturally be characterized by diversity in age and size, past decisions have resulted in forests that are homogenous at a landscape level, making them vulnerable to widespread damage.

-In recent years, Colorado's forests have experienced several large-scale insect infestations, from Ips beetles in the piñon forests of southwestern and southeastern Colorado to mountain pine beetles in northern lodgepole pine forests.
-In both cases, the infestations have or will result in tree mortality rates that exceed 90 percent.
+In recent years, Colorado’s forests have experienced several large-scale insect infestations, including Ips beetles in the piñon forests of southwestern and southeastern Colorado, mountain pine beetles in northern lodgepole pine forests, and spruce beetles in subalpine forests.

-Spruce beetle likely will be Colorado's next statewide forest insect challenge, and outbreaks are expanding in many locations throughout the state.
+While the mountain pine beetle outbreak has collapsed, spruce beetle are the most widespread and damaging forest insect pest for the fourth consecutive year.
 In addition, the presence of western balsam bark beetle and root diseases, which are native to subalpine fir forests, has increased during the past two decades.

 Threats to urban and community forests also are on the rise.
 Salts used to de-ice roads continue to weaken roadside trees such as maples, lindens and elms.
-And, the walnut twig beetle is carrying fungae that are killing urban walnut trees in several Colorado cities and towns.
-Foresters also are concerned about emerald ash borer, which has the potential to kill many of the 4 million native and planted ash trees in the state.
-Gypsy moth also is monitored to track its threat to poplar, aspen and oak trees in Colorado.
+Foresters also are concerned about the invasive emerald ash borer, an exotic pest which has the potential to kill many of the 4 million native and planted ash trees in the state.

 Tamarisk and other invasive trees such as Russian olive also threaten Colorado’s riparian forests.
 Although this represents only about 1 percent of the state’s total forested area, these forests provide essential benefits disproportionate to their size and are critical to the livelihood of Colorado’s agricultural communities.